 Drugs like cocaine and meth block the reuptake of the neurotransmitter dopamine.
 The excess of chemicals is caught in the synapse and floods receptors in the postsynaptic neuron, intensifying its effects.

 For cocaine, dopamine causes euphoria, excitement, and energy.
 Meth actually blocks dopamine reuptake and increases its production in the postsynaptic neuron.
 This chemical bombardment can even damage dopamine receptors.

-Most stimulants have profound cognitive and emotional effects, increasing energy levels, lifting mood, and causing anxiety among other things.
-However, the sudden and extreme increase of “feel good” chemicals can cause physical responses as well.
+Most stimulants have profound cognitive and emotional effects, increasing energy levels, lifting mood, and causing anxiety, among other things.
+However, the sudden and extreme increase in “feel good” chemicals can cause physical responses as well.